-A serious illness is any medical condition that may result in significant impairment of mental or bodily function, may be life-threatening, or may pose a significant health risk to others.
+A serious illness is any medical condition that is likely to result in significant impairment of mental or bodily function, is likely to be life-threatening, or is likely to pose a significant health risk to others.

-The university recognizes that employees with serious illnesses may wish to continue to participate in as many of their normal activities as their conditions will allow, including work.
+The university recognizes that employees with a serious illness may wish to continue to work.

-The university also recognizes that continued employment for an employee with a serious illness may be therapeutically important in the remission or recovery process, and may prolong that employee’s life.
-As long as these employees are able to meet the performance standards of their job, they may continue to work provided they pose no health hazard to other employees (as determined in Section 02.04).
-Supervisors and managers will be sensitive to their conditions and see that, to the extent possible, they are treated like other university employees.
+The university also recognizes that continued employment for an employee with a serious illness may be therapeutically important for remission or recovery, and may prolong that employee’s life or quality of life.
+As long as the employee meets the performance standards of his or her job, and poses no health hazard to other employees (as determined in Section 02.04), he or she may continue to work.
+Supervisors and managers will be sensitive to their conditions and see that, to the extent possible, the employee is treated like other university employees.

-Employees are encouraged to report to their supervisors any serious illnesses that cause disabilities, if they would like to request workplace accommodations.
+Employees are encouraged to report any serious illnesses that cause disabilities to their supervisors if they would like to request workplace accommodations.
 Employees should refer to UPPS No. 04.04.60, Workplace Accommodation concerning reasonable accommodations.

-Employees who are faced with a serious injury or illness should refer to UPPS No. 04.04.30, University Leave Policy concerning Family Medical Leave and other leave options.
+Employees who have a serious illness should refer to UPPS No. 04.04.30, University Leave Policy concerning Family Medical Leave and other leave options.